50719 Elizabethgriffin: Classification and orbit

-The stony S-type asteroid is a member of the Maria family (506), located in the Eunomia region in the intermediate main-belt.
-It orbits the Sun in the central main-belt at a distance of 2.2–2.9 AU once every 4 years and 2 months (1,517 days; semi-major axis of 2.58 AU).
+Elizabethgriffin is a stony S-type asteroid and a member of the Maria family (506), located in the Eunomia region in the intermediate main belt.
+It orbits the Sun in the central main belt at a distance of 2.2–2.9 Astronomical units (AU) once every 4 years and 2 months (1,517 days; semi-major axis of 2.58 AU).
 Its orbit has an eccentricity of 0.13 and an inclination of 14° with respect to the ecliptic.
 A first precovery was taken at Lowell Observatory (LONEOS) in 1998, extending the asteroid's observation arc by 2 years prior to its discovery.